2023 Solar Incentives Guide for Bedford Heights, OH - Tax Credits & Rebates

 Federal Residential Renewable Energy Tax Credit

-Solar incentives mitigate the cost of installing solar panels on your home.
-This category of financial incentives is designed to encourage more people to make the switch to renewable energy.
-Different types of incentives, including discounts, cash back or credit towards your monthly utility bill, may be available to you.
-Certain incentives may be provided via the Ohio government, by your utility company or by county or municipality, while other incentives are federal.
+Solar incentives are meant to help mitigate the cost of installing a solar panel system on your home.
+Financial incentives like these are designed to encourage more people to convert their home partially or fully to renewable energy.
+Incentives could include things like discounts, cash back or monthly utility bill credits.
+Some incentives are offered by the federal government, while others are provided by the state of Ohio or by your utility company, county or municipality.
 Types of solar incentives might include:

 Federal Solar Incentives

-The ITC applies towards solar systems installed after January 1, 2006 and allows you to deduct from your taxes a percentage of the total cost of solar panels, equipment, accessories and labor.
-This credit can apply towards solar panels installed on a primary or secondary residence in the United States that you own.
-Originally, you could claim 30% of the total cost, although depending on when the project was completed, your credit may range from 26-30%.
+The ITC can be applied to solar systems installed after January 1, 2006 and under this program you can deduct from your taxes a percentage of the total cost of solar panels, equipment, accessories and labor.
+This credit can be claimed on solar panels installed on a primary or secondary residence that you own in the United States.
+Originally, you could claim 30% of the total cost, although the amount you can claim may range between 26-30%.
 There is no maximum amount you can claim.

-More information about the new Inflation Reduction Act can be found here.
-Your local Bedford Heights solar panel company can answer any questions you have and explain how the new Clean Energy Credit applies to you.
+Click here to learn more about the new Inflation Reduction Act.
+Your local Bedford Heights solar panel company is the best resource for answering your questions regarding the new Clean Energy Credit and how it will apply to you.

 State & Local Solar Incentives

 Some solar incentives are often also offered at the local or state level.
-Like with federal incentives, these might include rebates, tax credits and more.
-Incentives might be offered by your county or municipality, or by the state of Ohio.
-Some incentives might only be available for a limited time, while others are ongoing.
+Like with federal incentives, these can include rebates, tax credits and more.
+Certain incentives are ongoing, while others are available for a limited time.
+These incentives may be offered by the Ohio government, or by your county or municipality.

 Next Steps for Installing Solar in Bedford Heights